Are you inspired by seaworthy decor? This DIY nautical wall art is easy to make with Mod Podge – and uses a fun color palette.

 Paint your canvases using your paint and brush.
 Take a peek at the finished picture and you can see that I actually used three colors on my canvases: white, navy and light blue.
 Let them dry.

 Just cut slowly on the curves.
 Don’t be afraid – if I can cut out silhouettes, you can too!
 I’m kind of a sloppy detail person.
-Once your silhouettes are cut out, you simply Mod Podge them to the fronts of the canvases.
+Once your silhouettes are cut out, simply Mod Podge them to the fronts of the canvases.
 Then you let them dry.

 It’s really that easy.
 And I completed it in the convenience of my lovely loft apartment.
 So don’t be afraid about doing this in your apartment or small space – you can.